magento/merchdocs/src/marketing/price-rules-cart-coupon.md

    -  (Optional) Enter a **Code Prefix** to be added to the beginning of the code.
    -  (Optional) Enter a **Code Suffix** to be added to the end of the code.
-   -  (Optional) In the **Dash Every X Characters** field, enter the number of characters between each dash.
+   -  (Optional) For **Dash Every X Characters**, enter the number of characters between each dash.
 For example, if the code is twelve characters long, and there is a dash every four characters, it will look like ` xxxx-xxxx-xxxx`.
 Dashes make codes easier to read and enter.

 1. When complete, click <span class="btn">Generate</span>.